Get All the Dirt

 delivered directly to your inbox.

-Gardeners - for choosing plants that will survive chilly winters, this is a must-read section. . .
+Gardeners - to choose plants that will survive your winter temperatures, this is a must-read section. . .

 North America is a huge region with widely varying weather.
 Gardeners need a way to determine which plants are best suited to the weather in their areas, especially winter cold.
 Fortunately, there is the USDA’s Hardiness or Growing Zone system.

 The system works like this: the country is divided into 13 zones.
 Looking on a map, they appear as colorful bands that wiggle sideways from coast to coast.
 The zone with the average coldest winters, where plants need to be iron-tough to survive way-below-zero temps is zone 1.
 Much of Alaska is rated zone 1.
 Zone 2 averages winter temperatures that are 10 degrees warmer than zone 1.
 Zone 3's winter temps average 10 degrees warmer than zone 2, and so on.

 Areas in the continental U.S. with the warmest average winter temperatures are rated zone 11.
 The southern tip of Florida and parts of southern California fall into zone 11.
 All the rest of us garden in zones somewhere in between.